Torii Kotondo: Life and career

+His first published print, Keshō (1929), shows a woman in profile applying white cosmetic to her shoulder with a benevolent, impassive gaze; the indigo background sets off her pale skin and complements the pink fabric of her kimono, while a light pink tint on the face, arms and fingertips suggests the application of powder, the neck left uncoloured, and the bared shoulder, revealing a simplified suggestion of the breast, lends the print a subtle, discreet eroticism.

+For Kamisuki (1929), depicting a crouching woman surrounded by bathhouse steam, the printer emphasised the volume of her body with near-luminous contour lines set against a dark blue ground printed with the baren sujizuri technique to suggest steam; a similar effect distinguishes Yuge (1929), whose title, meaning "steam", refers to the circular baren strokes of the background, lighter toward the top as if dissipating, behind a bather whose averted gaze and covering towel are typical of Kotondo's restrained treatment of the nude.

 Authorities considered Kotondo's print Morning Hair of 1930 provocative and banned it after seventy of its hundred copies had sold and had the remaining thirty destroyed.
+In Yugaeri (1933), depicting a bijin in a light kimono passing through the curtained entrance of a public bath, Kotondo used his own wife as the model.

 When Kiyotada died in 1941 Kotondo became the eighth head of the school and took the name Kiyotada V.

 Kotondo lectured at Nihon University in Tokyo from 1966 to 1972.
 Collectors did not place a high value on Kotondo's prints while he was alive; the prints have since appreciated in collectability and fetch prices comparable to those of the great masters.